csebooks/computer-networking/content.en/the-network-layer-data-plane/_index.md

 R31.
 It has been said that when IPv6 tunnels through IPv4 routers, IPv6 treats the IPv4 tunnels as link-layer protocols.
 Do you agree with this statement?
 Why or why not?

-sECTiON 4.4 R32.
+Section 4.4 R32.
 How does generalized forwarding differ from destination-based forwarding?

 R33.
 What is the difference between a forwarding table that we encountered in destination-based forwarding in Section 4.1 and OpenFlow’s flow table that we encountered in Section 4.4?
 PROBLEMs